 It didn’t take long for word to spread amongst the adventuresome folks in Banff that travel in Tibet was possible, and by the following fall of 1985, I was determined to go.
 I had saved $3500 from my job with Parks Canada cooking for trail crew in the back country of Banff National Park.
 I spent half of that on a flight to Kathmandu, which I booked for the day after my job finished.
 After our last helicopter flight back to Banff, I did my laundry, packed and then headed to the Himalayas for 3 months of diving into the unknown.

 And it was truly the unknown!
 There were no guide books at this time for Tibet.
 The first Lonely Planet guidebook had not been published as the writers Michael Buckley and Robert Strauss had just themselves started traveling there mid-’85.

 And so I arrived in Kathmandu with great hopes, yet, didn’t find out until I was there that it was not possible to access Tibet from Nepal, unless you already had a Chinese Visa – and that year you could not get a Chinese Visa in Kathmandu.
 Instead, you had to get one in Hong Kong or Delhi, or elsewhere.
 Because of this most people were traveling overland from Chengdu, China to Lhasa, or traveling the long journey from Golmud, in the far north of Tibet, to Lhasa rather than from Kathmandu.

-Regardless of not getting to Tibet, I had an incredible trip, and trekked for 2 months – in Langtang area, as well as spending a month doing the Annapurna circuit.
-I remember climbing the Thronla Pass on the north side of Annapurna and dropping into the Kali Gandaki basin.
+Regardless of not getting to Tibet, I had an incredible trip, and trekked for 2 months – in Langtang area, as well as spending a month doing the Annapurna circuit (photos above).
+I remember climbing the Thronla Pass on the north side of Annapurna and dropping into the Kali Gandaki basin (photo below).
 There was a sign saying “Restricted”.
 I knew if I travelled up this valley it would take me to the Mustang region and then Tibet, yet what you see below was the closest I got to Tibet on this trip…